mrbid/VoxelPaint/README.md

 Arrow Keys can be used to move the view around.

 Your state is automatically saved on exit.
+A backup `world.db2.idle` is updated every time no input is detected for over 3 minutes.

 You can customize the 17 block tileset, in your dataPath you will find a `tiles.ppm` image file, edit this file and save it as a PPM with a `P6 272 16 255` header.
 [Krita](https://krita.org) or [KolourPaint](https://apps.kde.org/en-gb/kolourpaint/) can edit PPM files.